 Lord Ashdown became the European Union’s High Representative for Bosnia and Herzegovina in 2002, succeeding Wolfgang Petritsch in the position created under the Dayton Agreement of 1995.
 He is set to tell those in the Abbey:

-Srebrenica Memorial Week leads up to the official Memorial Day on 11 July and will include a range of some 100 regional events across the UK.
-From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial events, poetry readings, exhibitions and more.
+Srebrenica Memorial Week leads up to the official Memorial Day on 11 July and will include a range of some 100 regional community action events across the UK.
+From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial community action, poetry readings, exhibitions and more.

 On the 11 July we commemorate the men and boys systematically murdered in the small town in eastern Bosnia-Herzegovina in July 1995, during the Balkans conflict of 1992 – 1995.